Exploring Bugis Market (Bugis Street)

 If you are looking for inexpensive watches, you can get a $5 watch at Bugis Market.
 These are not fake branded watches like those found in some alleys in Bangkok and other parts of south-east Asia, but a no-brand watches.
 Some may think they look cheesy.
 But who cares as long as it works.
 A watch is a watch.

-You can get five fridge magnets for ten dollars or three or four t-shirts for also ten dollars.
+You can get five fridge magnets for ten dollars or three or four t-shirts also for ten dollars.
 But that means you will need to cough up $10 to realise some 'savings'.
-Great bargains as souvenirs for the visitors as you can then give your friends or colleagues back home a magnet or t-shirt each.
+Great bargains of souvenirs for the visitors as you can then give your friends, family or colleagues back home a $1 magnet or $5 t-shirt each.

 Fruits stalls at Bugis Market